QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

   "position-before" to target the entry attached as "position-first" within the same operation rquest.

+* position-after:
-: position-after: The attached entry is positioned after some other specified entries in the list/leaf-list.
+: The attached entry is positioned after some other specified entries in the list/leaf-list.
 This value MUST be followed by one or more space-seperated key values to indicate the entries that the attached entry is just positioned after.
 The "position-after" metadata and key values are